 Google Family Link is a parental control app for people with kids.
 The app launched a couple of years ago, but it became a part of stock Android starting with Android 10.
-You still need the app in order to use it, but you can access the options from the Settings menu directly.
-You get a surprising amount of control over child devices with this app and it has a lot of great options for managing your child’s phone usage.
-This tutorial shows you how to set it up and how to use the various features.
+You’ll still have to download the app, but you can access the options from the Settings menu directly.
+It offers a surprising amount of control over child devices with this app, and it has a lot of great options for managing your child’s phone usage.

-If all you need to do is set up parental controls on the Play Store, there is a vastly easier way to do it and we have a separate tutorial for Google Play parental controls.
+If all you need to do is set up parental controls on the Play Store, there is an easier way to do it, and so check out our tutorial for Google Play parental controls.
 We also have a list of other parental control apps that might be a better fit for your uses.

 How to set up Google Family Link

 - Your child needs their own Google account.
-You’ll need to create one for them in order to use Family Link.
+You’ll need to create one for them to use Family Link.

 - Finally, your child’s Google account has to be the only one on the child’s device.
 Family Link will forcibly remove all other Google accounts during set-up.

-- Both Devices – Download the Google Family Link for parents app on the parent device and the Google Family Link for children & teens app on the child device.
-Please note, those are two different apps.
+- Both Devices: Download the Google Family Link for parents app on the parent device and the Google Family Link for children & teens app on the child device.
+Please note that those are two different apps.

-- Parent Device – Open the Family Link app and hit next to navigate passed the opening screens.
+- Parent Device: Open the Family Link app and hit next to navigate past the opening screens.
 Select your Google account if prompted.
 Google will ask if it’s a parent’s or child’s account.
 Select Parent.

-Okay, there are two potential things that can happen at this point.
+Okay, two potential things can happen at this point.
 If you made your child’s account part of your Google Family before now, proceed to the next part of the tutorial.
 If you did not, Family Link will stop you and make you add the child account to your Google Family before allowing you to proceed.
-In my testing, this reset the entire process and made me start over once I added the account to my Google Family.
+In my testing, this reset the entire process and made me start over once I added my Google Family account.

 That’s it!
 You are now connected via Google Family Link.
 We found this process to be buggy and surprisingly frustrating.
 There are good odds that you’ll have to restart at least once.
 It took us a total of three tries to get to the end of the set-up without something going wrong.
 However, it’s doable with a little patience.

 There is a specific card in the Family Link app for locating the child’s phone.
 This should be on by default and is immediately accessible when you tap on your child’s name in the app.
 You can easily find your child’s phone (and hopefully, your child) with this feature.
 This also works well as a Find My Phone service in case your child leaves their phone somewhere.

 Track your child’s activity

-There is a separate card that shows you what apps and games your child has installed on their device.
-That way you can keep track of what they download and what they’re doing.
-We’re not sure why the app and game download card is separate from the activity card, but that’s the way it is as of the time of this writing.
+A separate card shows you what apps and games your child have installed on their device.
+That way, you can keep track of what they download and what they’re doing.
+You can also tap the View all apps link on the app’s card to set usage limits on any app on the phone.

 Restrict screen time